Azure/Enterprise-Scale-for-AVS/Scenarios/Addins/SRM/readme.md

 ## Deployment Steps

-* Update the parameter values in appropriate location.
+* Update the parameter values in appropriate parameter file.

 * Run one of the following script.